nickeubank/ds4humans/_build/html/_sources/10_introduction/20_our_approach.md

 Each of these can play a different but important role in solving problems, and any effort to answer a question of each type will raise similar issues that need to be considered.
 As summarized next, by recognizing the *class* of questions we are seeking to answer, we can significantly narrow both the set of data science tools that are appropriate to consider and provide a short list of common considerations to think through.

-[^proscriptivequestions]: Careful readers may notice that these categories do not include *should questions*, which are sometimes referred to as "proscriptive" or "normative" questions.
+[^prescriptivequestions]: Careful readers may notice that these categories do not include *should questions*, which are sometimes referred to as "prescriptive" or "normative" questions.
 As we will discuss in detail in an upcoming reading, that is because while data science is an amazing tool for characterizing the world around us, it cannot, on its own, answer questions about how the world *should* be.
 Answering "should questions" requires evaluating the desirability of different possible states of the world, and that can only be done with reference to a system of values, making them inherently subjective.
 Data science can help us predict the *consequences* of different courses of action, but it cannot tell us whether those consequences make a given course of action *preferable*.